willwade/ttsmms/README.md

 ## Install

-> pip install ttsmms
+> pip install py3-ttsmms

+** Warning; There are a LOT of dependencies.
+If you already have Torch or PyTorch installed, you may need to uninstall it and reinstall it with the correct version. **

+**NB: We use the same method names as ttsmms, but the code is not compatible.**

 ## Usage

-First, you need to download the model by
+First, you need to download the model by yourself or use the code below.
+Note these are ISO 639-1 language codes.
+Youc an see the full list in support_list.txt.

 ```python
 from ttsmms import download